Welcome to Friendship, a Fully Modern Bank with a Long History

 Sensible growth management has been another hallmark of the Friendship State Bank.
 The bank started out in a small building on Main Street, and was added onto several times until it reached its present size.
-This gradual approach was similarly followed in the bank's expansion to five other locations- Dillsboro (October, 1989), Rising Sun (February, 1998) Versailles (November, 2000), Vevay (January, 2006), and Batesville (January, 2009), Madison (May, 2016), and Lawrenceburg (June, 2016).
+This gradual approach was similarly followed in our expansion to seven other locations- Dillsboro (October, 1989), Rising Sun (February, 1998) Versailles (November, 2000), Vevay (January, 2006), Batesville (January, 2009), Madison (May, 2016), and Lawrenceburg (June, 2016).
 Each time, the expansion was in response to community requests for service.

 This responsiveness to community needs is reflected in the branch management policy.
 Each manager is encouraged to run his or her branch like their own bank, in order to be a true part of the community in which they serve.
-This personalized approach has been another key element of Friendship State Bank's success in each of its locations.
+This personalized approach has been another key element of Friendship State Bank's success at each of our locations.

 Recognizing the need for a full menu of financial services, the bank acquired an insurance agency in 2000.
-Friendship Insurance is now recognized as a regional-leading insurance agency, with 8 agents convenient to all customers in our market area in our local branches.
+Friendship Insurance is now recognized as a regional-leading insurance agency, with nine agents convenient to all customers in our market area in our local branches.
 Most agents have well over a decade of experience, ready to make banking and insurance services a one-stop-shop.
 On Jan.
 1, 2016, Friendship Insurance acquired a well-respected and revered independent agency in Seymour, Indiana.
 Pollertsí Insurance specializes in property and casualty, as well as crop insurance.